Craven Arms

-Craven Arms is a market town and civil parish in Shropshire, England, on the A49 road and the Welsh Marches railway line, which link it north and south to the larger towns of Shrewsbury and Ludlow respectively.
-The Heart of Wales railway line joins the Welsh Marches line at Craven Arms and the town is served by Craven Arms railway station.
-The town is enclosed to the north by the Shropshire Hills Area of Outstanding Natural Beauty, and to the south is the fortified manor house of Stokesay Castle.
+Craven Arms is a market town and civil parish in Shropshire, England.
+It is sited on the A49 road and the Welsh Marches railway line, which link it north and south to the larger towns of Shrewsbury and Ludlow respectively.
+The town is enclosed to the north by the Shropshire Hills Area of Outstanding Natural Beauty and to the south is the fortified manor house of Stokesay Castle.

-Craven Arms is a market town for the surrounding rural area, with a number of shops, banks, estate agents, a supermarket, an abattoir and many commercial/light industrial businesses.
-It is also a visitor destination, being home or nearby to a number of attractions, and being central for visitors to the area of outstanding natural beauty.
-It describes itself as the "Gateway to the Marches".
+Economically, the town serves the surrounding rural area, with a number of shops, estate agents, a supermarket, an abattoir and many commercial/light industrial businesses.
+It is also a visitor destination, being home or nearby to a number of attractions, and is a centre for visitors to the area of outstanding natural beauty.
+It describes itself as the Gateway to the Marches.

 History

 Craven Arms is a relatively new town (for Shropshire), being only a small village called Newton on a map of 1695.
 The settlement grew when the railway station came during the mid to late 19th century, making it a railway town.
 Newton or Newtown is still the name for the southeastern part of the present day town, while the northern part is called Newington or New Inn (another small village which existed prior to the town).
-The town takes its name from the Craven Arms Hotel, which was situated on the junction of the A49 and B4368 roads, which in turn is named after the Lords Craven (who owned nearby Stokesay Castle).
+The town takes its name from the Craven Arms Hotel, which was situated on the junction of the A49 and B4368 roads, which in turn is named after the Earls of Craven (who owned nearby Stokesay Castle).

-The civil parish of Craven Arms was formed in 1987 by the merging of two older parishes — Stokesay and Halford.
+The civil parish of Craven Arms was formed in 1987 by the merging of two older parishes: Stokesay and Halford.
 These two older entities continued as parish wards; however, a review of the governance of the parish in 2012 concluded that these two wards would be abolished from May 2013.
 Small parts of the settlement overlap into neighbouring Wistanstow and Sibdon Carwood parishes.

 Geography

 Nearby towns are Bishop's Castle, Clun, Church Stretton and Ludlow, of which the last is the most substantial with 10,000 inhabitants.

 The River Onny flows to the town's east and just over the river is the small village of Halford.
 To the south is the small village of Stokesay, while to the north is the village of Wistanstow.

-Wenlock Edge is to the northeast of the town and runs in a northeasterly direction, towards Much Wenlock.
+Wenlock Edge is located to the north-east of the town and runs in a northeasterly direction, towards Much Wenlock.

+Transport

+Craven Arms railway station lies at the junction of the Welsh Marches Line and the Heart of Wales Line, 32 km south of Shrewsbury.
+All passenger trains calling at the station are operated by Transport for Wales, who also manage it.
+Most services run along a route between Carmarthen, Cardiff Central, Hereford, Shrewsbury, Crewe and Manchester Piccadilly; there are also irregular trains north to Holyhead and south-west to Llandrindod.

+Minsterley Motors operate two bus routes which connect Craven Arms with Ludlow, Church Stretton, Shrewsbury and Pontesbury.